vestrel00/contacts-android/howto/howto-integrate-custom-data.md

 you are using is also used by others).
 This is definitely something you want to do if you don't really want others to mess with your custom data (though you can't really stop others).

-If you want to add your custom data to this library so that other apps using this library can optionally integrate it into their own apps, you can create a GitHub issue and file a pull request!
+If you want to add your custom data to this library so that other people using this library can optionally integrate it into their own apps, please create a GitHub issue and file a pull request!

 ## Custom data without sync adapters will not be synced

 Custom data provided by this library such as those in those in the `customdata-gender` and `customdata-handlename` modules are not synced because there are no sync adapters and a remote service to store those data.
 Therefore, they are not synced across devices and will remain local to the device regardless of Account sync settings.

-Despite this library not providing sync adapters, you are completely free to implement your own sync adapters!
+It is up to you to implement your own sync adapters for your own custom data.

 For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md)